List of breakout characters

 A breakout character is a character in serial fiction, especially a member of an ensemble cast, who becomes much more prominent, popular, discussed, or imitated than expected by the creators.
 A breakout character may equal or overtake the other characters in popularity, including the protagonist.
-Prominent breakout characters often make cameo appearances in expanded franchises or feature as main characters in spin-off instalments of their own.
+Prominent breakout characters will often make cameo appearances in expanded franchises or feature as main characters in spin-off installments of their own.